 St. Luke’s is governed by a Council System.
 The Council is the Keeper of the Vision for the congregation.
 It helps the congregation discern what God is calling St. Luke’s to be and do.
 It holds that vision up for all to see, encouraging our ministries and congregants, to live toward it.

-The Council gathers on the first Tuesday evening of the month.
+The Council gathers on the third Sunday evening of the month.
 It is made up of the facilitators of our 10 ministries.
 At Council we share enthusiasm for our corporate ministry, encourage the individual ministries in their efforts, coordinate our ministry activities and communicate between ministries.

 Each of our 10 ministries are made up of a facilitator or co-facilitator and other lay people who form a team.
 They, too, are Vision Keepers, helping to develop, work toward and share with the congregation the vision for their piece of the ministry pie.

 They act to facilitate and be a catalyst for change in that particular area of ministry.
 They do so by developing and strengthening lay leaders, inviting each team member and the congregation in general to share their specific skills and gifts.
 They act as a motivator, trust builder, networker and recruiter in that part of the ministry.

 The Ministry Teams act as a small group encouraging faith sharing, faith caring and faith works among their members and the members of the wider congregation who are involved with them.

 There are currently ten Ministries in St. Luke’s organizational structure.